 An Introduction to Quantitative Social Research

 The Q-Step Summer School is a two-week residential course which runs every year, providing an introduction to quantitative methods for the social sciences.
-It is open to first year students in SSPSSR, KLS, POLIR and KBS and is a pre-requisite for any student wishing to transfer to a “with Quantitative Research” minor degree, such as BA (Hons) Sociology with Quantitative Research and LLB ( Hons) Law with Quantitative Research.
+It is open to first year students in SSPSSR, KLS and POLIR and is a pre-requisite for any student wishing to transfer to a “with Quantitative Research” minor degree, such as BA (Hons) Sociology with Quantitative Research and LLB ( Hons) Law with Quantitative Research.

 Employers in many sectors seek graduates with quantitative skills; this course offers a unique opportunity to boost your employability.
 The course is a 5-credit module, and it will appear on your transcripts making you very competitive on the job market.